Lancelot-wy/Lancelot-wy.github.io/index.md

 ---

+## Research Interests

+- Artificial Intelligence Security
+- Intrusion detection systems powered by AI
+- Adversarial attacks and defenses
+- Fairness, accountability, and transparency in AI

+My current research focuses on practical problems that artificial intelligence faces in real life.
+My interests are on the **Machine Learning** and  **Artificial Intelligence Security**.
+In a word, advanced technologies like ML and AI Security positively influence the life of everybody.
+I wish to devote my talent to this meaningful cause and bring well-being to society.

+---

+## Work/Intern Experience:
+  - Intern of TP at VWAC From 2023.10.20-2024.1.20

+---

 ## News and Updates

 <!-- - **June 2024**：Very excited to be selected as [KDD UC Scholar](https://kdd2024.kdd.org/undergraduate-consortium/).
 See you in Spain!